of Aid Stations

 99% trail, 1% road

 The race will start at 2200 on Saturday 8th July 2023.
 A cut off of 9 hours will be in place, with 0700 Sunday the final time for runners to complete the course.
 There are further cut offs at the end of each loop.

-Entries for 2023 will open at 1000 on Saturday 29th October 2022.
-Places are on a first come, first served basis.
-There will be no waitlist if the race sells out.
+Entries for 2023 will open at 1000 on Saturday 29th October 2022 and are available up to and including on the day.

 Those who volunteered over 8 hours of service to the race in 2022 are guaranteed 2023 entry.

 There are no minimum standards to achieve in order to take part in this event.